techery/hermet/README.md

 This command invokes `node dist/bin/server.js` command which is responsible for starting the service.

-For starting cluster with 2 instances use:
+For starting cluster use:

 ```
-pm2 start ./dist/bin/server.js -i 2 --name 'hermet'
+pm2 start pm2.json
 ```

 ### Integration tests